 The total number of words of your edition should not exceed about 60,000.
 You could allocate these to just articles, or include an Essay.
 A typical editorial is about 1,000 words, so if each paper is a little less than 8,000 words, you might consider 6 or 7 articles.
 If you feel that there are excellent articles that can't be fitted into the themed edition, you might recommend to the author/s that they could submit their paper direct to the journal for inclusion in a later non-themed edition.
 Essays are popular with readers but we do have editions with no Essays at times (see website for guidance on Essays or contact our Essays editor, Kylie Cardell, for more detail).

 Guest editors should control the wordcount of articles, as being over-length can seriously delay publication.

 Each article should have an abstract of about 200 words and four or five keywords.
-The form of referencing should follow MLA guidelines, and we use endnotes and NOT footnotes.
+The form of referencing should follow Chicago guidelines, and we use endnotes and NOT footnotes.
 If you receive manuscripts that are not set out in this manner, please return to the author and ask them to reformat.